-- Ensure you are putting the wellbeing of the participant with whom you are working first - Promote positive interactions and where required offer enthusiastic and constructive feedback rather than negative criticism - Recognise that disabled people may be even more vulnerable to abuse than others - Do not encourage physical contact between staff and participants - Only use physical contact when it is necessary in relation to the particular activity; demonstration is safer and avoids any misunderstanding - If it is deemed necessary, explain and seek the agreement of the participant prior to initiating physical contact, and consider whether the cultural context affects what is appropriate (you may need to discuss this with a partner organisation) - Ensure disabled adults understand and are comfortable with any necessary physical contact.

-- If participants initiate touch themselves, such as a hug, then manage this carefully.
+- Ensure you are putting the wellbeing of the participant with whom you are working first - Promote positive interactions and where required offer enthusiastic and constructive feedback rather than negative criticism - Recognise that disabled people may be even more vulnerable to abuse than others - Do not encourage physical contact between staff and participants - Only use physical contact when it is necessary in relation to the particular activity, for example to enable communication, to reassure someone who is distressed, or to support to play an instrument; demonstration is safer and avoids any misunderstanding - If it is deemed necessary, explain and seek the agreement of the participant prior to initiating physical contact, and consider whether the cultural context affects what is appropriate (you may need to discuss this with a partner organisation) - Ensure disabled adults understand and are comfortable with any necessary physical contact - If participants initiate touch themselves, such as a hug, then manage this carefully.
 For example, accept a hug but do not prolong it.
 Try to maintain distance, e.g. a hug around the shoulders may be acceptable but a full body to body hug would not.
-If you are unsure, discuss this with your Line Manager, an appropriate partner organisation, a parent/carer and/or a WHT DSO. - Maintain an appropriate distance from participants.
+If you are unsure, discuss this with your Line Manager, an appropriate partner organisation, a parent/carer and/or a WHT DSO.

+- Maintain an appropriate distance from participants.
 What is appropriate depends on the circumstances such as personal boundaries, e.g. it is not appropriate to sit so you are touching a participant, but you might need to be close enough to demonstrate or communicate.
-If you are unsure, discuss this with your Line Manager, an appropriate partner organisation, a carer and/or a WHT DSO. - Do not lift or move adults at risk; this should be carried out by their carer or accompanying family member - Maintain a professional and positive relationship with adults at risk - See Online Activity section below for guidance on leading safe online activity
+If you are unsure, discuss this with your Line Manager, an appropriate partner organisation, a carer and/or a WHT DSO. - Do not lift or move adults at risk except in case of emergency; this should be carried out by their carer or accompanying family member - Maintain a professional and positive relationship with adults at risk - See Online Safety section below for guidance on leading safe online activity